zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Go to ESLPod.com and become a member of ESL Podcast .
 When you do, you can download the Learning Guides for this and all of our current episodes.
 The Learning Guides give you a complete transcript of e verything we say, in addition to Cultural Notes, Vocabulary, Definitions, Sample Sentences, and more.

-On this episode, we’re going to listen to a dialogu e between Otto and Jean about putting something up in your windows to block out t he light or simply to decorate.
+On this episode, we’re going to listen to a dialogu e between Otto and Jean about putting something up in your windows to block out the light or simply to decorate.
 Let’s get started.

 [start of dialogue]